Check if you can get your money back after a scam

 See our advice on getting your money back if you paid by card or PayPal.

-If you paid by bank transfer or Direct Debit
+If you paid by bank transfer on or after 7 October 2024

-You can check if your bank is registered under the CRM code on the Lending Standards Board website.
+The CRM Code applied to transactions made from 28 May 2019 to 6 October 2024.
+Check if your bank was registered under the CRM Code on the Lending Standards Board website.

 If you can’t get your money back and you think this is unfair